beakerbrowser/beaker/README.md

 Beaker is an experimental Browser.
 It adds new technologies for Peer-to-Peer applications while staying compatible with the rest of the Web.
-Beaker is designed as a proof-of-concept, to demonstrate how we can move the Web platform away from a service-based infrastructure.
 [Visit the website.](https://beakerbrowser.com/)

 Please feel free to open usability issues.
 Join us at #beakerbrowser on Freenode.